 - Crumbled nori, to garnish

 - 1 1/2 tablespoons sugar

 - If you are making your own okonomiyaki sauce, heat the ingredients in a small saucepan until the sugar dissolves, stirring.
 Set aside.
 Make your dashi, if using.

-- Put all the okonomiyaki ingredients except the bacon in a large bowl and mix well.
+- Place the shallot, dashi, eggs, flour, salt, shredded cabbage, ginger, and shrimp in a large bowl and mix well.

 - Heat a large skillet over medium heat.
-Add half of the oil.
+Add enough oil to coat the pan, about 1 tablespoon.
 When the oil shimmers and a drop of batter sizzles, ladle about 1/4 of the batter into the skillet, shaping into a large, thick pancake.
-Layer several pieces of bacon on top.
+Layer a quarter of the bacon on top.

-- Cook over medium-low until the pancake is browned and set on one side.
+- Cook over medium-low until the bottom of the pancake is browned and set.
 Do not rush; this will take around 7 or 8 minutes.
 Flip, and cook on the other side.
-Repeat with the remaining batter.PRO TIP: To help flip the pancake, you can always invert the pancake onto a plate, then slide it back onto the skillet.
+Repeat with the remaining oil, bacon, and batter.PRO TIP: You never want to get the pan too hot; the outside of the pancake will brown before the batter fully cooks in the center.
+PRO TIP: To help flip the pancake, you can always invert the pancake onto a plate, then slide it back onto the skillet.